zancas/OTF-Magic-Folder-proposal/narrative.rst

 China ³.

-It is impossible for users who rely on those products to switch to another infrastructure provider or to run their own server.
+It is impossible for users who rely on those products to switch to another service provider or to run their own server.

 We propose to extend the Tahoe-LAFS secure storage system to into an easy file-synchronization system like Dropbox.
 Tahoe-LAFS is a distributed storage